Cover photo from Skinos Mastiha Official Website

 Our Introduction to Mastiha

 Mastiha is created with resin from the Mastiha tree that grows on the island of Chios, Greece.
-The unique climate on the island’s southern end is the only place in the world where an aromatic resin of this quality is cultivated.
+Indeed, the unique climate on the island’s southern end is the only place in the world where an aromatic resin of this quality is cultivated.
 There is quite a story to this unique herbal liquor with its magical qualities.
-As you look closely, there are Mastiha products everywhere in Greece.
+As you look closely, you will see Mastiha products everywhere in Greece.
 From candies, elixirs, cough drops, digestive aids, toothpaste, deodorant, shampoo, gum, sunscreen, skincare, coffee, cereal bars, a culinary herb…..you get it.
 The Greeks love their Mastiha; in any form, they can get it.

 What is Mastiha?

 Mastiha starts as a semi-transparent sap that solidifies in yellowish teardrop blobs.
-It’s native to the southern side island of Chios in Greece.
+It’s native to the southern side of the island of Chios in Greece.
 There have been attempts to graft such trees in Italy, Turkey, and northern Chios with no success.
-It is due to the combination of the volcanic soil of southern Chios, an exceedingly dry micro-climate, and perfected eugenics over generations where only the best-yielding trees were propagated.
+This is due to the combination of the volcanic soil of southern Chios, an exceedingly dry microclimate, and perfected eugenics over generations, where only the best-yielding trees were propagated.

 Sold whole or ground, mastiha is used as a flavoring in cooking and as a fragrant, refreshing additive to cosmetics and personal hygiene products.
-It is also found in paint and varnishes; mastic is added to such products for its oily properties and color.
+Additionally, it is found in paint and varnishes, where mastic is added for its oily properties and color.

 You may have already had some without realizing it.
-It is extensively used in Eastern Mediterranean and Arab cuisine in desserts, pastries, pudding, candy, fruit preserves, and to flavor beverages like tea or coffee.
-Mastiha can be used in both sweet and spicy dishes as a spice.
+It is extensively used in Eastern Mediterranean and Arab cuisine, found in desserts, pastries, pudding, candy, fruit preserves, and to flavor beverages like tea or coffee.
+Moreover, mastiha can be used as a spice in both sweet and spicy dishes.
 It is popular in meat dishes with lamb, fish, poultry, and goat.
 It can even be a natural chewing gum (mastic gum).
 When ground and mixed with sugar or salt, mastiha is excellent for flavoring savory or sugary preparations.

 What does it taste like?

 Musky and aromatic, mastiha has a distinct and refreshing earthy flavor of wood, fresh trees, and pine.
 It sounds strange, but trust us, it is terrific.
-When drinking the Mastiha spirits, that is precisely how you feel, refreshed.
+Drinking the Mastiha spirits is precisely how you feel refreshed.

 History